Skip to content

 Federal sponsors, in conjunction with OSTP (the Office of Science and Technology Policy) and NSTC (National Science and Technology Council), have been working to harmonize some of the common forms and disclosures they require for senior/key personnel, specifically the Biographical Sketch and Current and Pending (Other) Support.

-Per the NSPM-33 implementation guidance, the Common Forms will replace other forms and formats that agencies currently use to disclose biographical sketch, and current and pending (other) support information, when applying for federal research funding.
+Per section 10631 of the CHIPS and Science Act and the NSPM-33 implementation guidance, the Common Forms will replace other forms and formats that agencies currently use to disclose biographical sketch, and current and pending (other) support information, when applying for federal research funding.

 Biographical Sketch Common Form provides instructions for submission of a bio sketch by each individual identified as a covered individual or senior/key person on a federally funded research project.